 - Research Areas: Projects may include muscle stiffness in CNS disorders, gait analysis in stroke, prevention of chronic back pain through behavioral interventions, dysphagia, pediatric TBI and concussion

 - Contact: 734-936-7175 or Email

-- Research Areas: Over 40 physician and 20 non-physician faculty members are actively conducting research in diverse areas such as spinal cord injury, concussion, clinical outcomes assessment, brain computer interfaces and rehabilitation engineering technology, pain, fatigue, cardio-metabolic disease and frailty in people with disabilities, fall-related injuries, cancer rehabilitation, orthotics and prosthetics and more.
-Students will have ample opportunities to draw on the breadth and depth of research conducted within the department during their summer research experience.
+- Research Areas: The UM Dept. of PM&R has a total of 11 physician and 20 non-physician faculty members actively conducting research in diverse areas relevant to the field of physiatry such as spinal cord injury, concussion, clinical outcomes assessment, brain computer interfaces and rehabilitation engineering technology, pain, fatigue, cardio-metabolic disease and frailty in people with disabilities, fall-related injuries, cancer rehabilitation, orthotics and prosthetics, and more.

 - Site Director: Matthew Bartels, MD, MPH